MrBertieG/pic-shack-p5/README.md

 # <a name="structure">2.
 Structure</a>
 The wireframe was created using Balsamiq.
 As you can see, as the project evolved, the design has also changed, however the wireframe was crucial in identifying which design approach the website will take.

-The purpose of the wireframe is to try and visualise what the application will look like in webpage and mobile format.
+The purpose of the wireframe is to try and visualise what the application will look like in desktop and mobile format.
 This is for guidance only.

 Landing Page Mobile:<br>
 ![mobile landing page](media/wireframe_img/mob_1.png)